Dramamine does not effectively relieve nasal or sinus congestion as it is designed to treat motion sickness, not congestion symptoms.

 The Final Word: Does Dramamine Help With Congestion?

 Dramamine does not offer meaningful relief from nasal or sinus congestion because its pharmacological action targets motion sickness symptoms rather than respiratory tract inflammation or mucus buildup.
-While it may cause mild drying as a side effect due to its anticholinergic properties, it neither reduces swelling nor opens blocked airways effectively.
+While it may cause mild drying as a side effect due to its antihistamine and anticholinergic properties, it neither reduces nasal swelling nor opens blocked airways effectively.